 In terms of content, the collected materials are usually up-to-date with the new developments in the data protection landscape as should be expected from data protection authorities.
 A few of them include links to Article 29 Working Party (A29WP) guidelines and to other regulatory clarifications issued after the entry into force of the Regulation.
 The content is mostly relevant and will be of use for several kinds of audiences, ranging from private citizens to organisations.
 However, it must also be noted that a few of the collected general guides are so theoretical, that corporate and organisational stakeholders will likely have to look elsewhere to find more operative, practical guidance on how to comply with the GDPR.
 Finally, the consortium found the content of these materials mostly accurate and without flawed aspects.

 Still in terms of content, not every material addresses the entire GDPR regulatory environment.
-While guidelines usually follow the structure of the GDPR and therefore cover all of its content, most of the remaining materials deal with single topics, such as DPIAs, DPOs, or the rights of data subjects, and therefore leave other GDPR innovations to be dealt with in other materials issued by the same DPA.
+While guidelines usually follow the structure of the GDPR and therefore cover all of its content, most of the remaining materials deal with single topics, such as Data Protection Impact Assessments (DPIAs), DPOs, or the rights of data subjects, and therefore leave other GDPR innovations to be dealt with in other materials issued by the same DPA.
 This likely supports a user browsing for guidance or information on a specific topic, but with a general grounding already.
 A relevant aspect to highlight is the general lack of systematic approach in training recipients on the full system that will be in place once the GDPR becomes effective: indeed, in none of the collected materials any reference was found to the other data protection regulations in force, such as Directive 2002/58/EC (ePrivacy Directive) or similar.
 Furthermore, an extremely limited number of materials contained real life examples, case studies or scenarios.

 Finally, with regard to contents, while many materials address the topic of international data transfers, very few of them approach data protection taking into account transnational situations beyond data transfers.
 Indeed, nearly all the materials have a very national approach, and address almost exclusively entities and people in a certain Member State and are drafted in the language of that Member State.
 This, of course, does not tell the whole story in terms of how these materials will have an actual transnational reach.
 Especially due to the language in which they are drafted, the materials issued by the UK Information’s Commissioner’s Office (ICO, the UK DPA) were reported as sometimes taken into account by practitioners in other Member States: this happens regardless of the fact that the ICO may or may not have issued them having foreign recipients in mind.
 The same goes for other materials issued by countries whose language is spoken or understood abroad, and for regulators in countries with a large number of multinational companies, whose guidance becomes relevant across borders.